JorensM/navkeys/README.md

 #### Default options

 ### Modes
+There are 3 possible modes for NavKeys - Auto mode, Manual mode, and Mixed mode.
+Each one has their own advantages and disadvantages, and should be used depending on how your website is structured.

 #### Auto mode
+In this mode, navigatable elements will be determined based on the CSS selectors passed to the `autoElements` option.
+This mode is best suited if your website has a repetitive structure and if the navigatable elements can be easily defined with CSS selectors

 #### Manual mode
+In this mode, navigatable elements will be those elements that have the attribute `navkeys` set to them.
+This mode is best suited if your website has unique, complex elements that are difficult to define using CSS selectors.

 #### Mixed mode
+This mode will have both manual and auto modes enabled.
+This mode is best suited if your website has a mix of repetitive structure as well unique elements.

 ### Styling
 There are two ways you can style focused elements, depending on which value you passed to the `useClass` option.